Disney Channel (Spain): History

-Channel closure
+Original channel closure

-On 27 November 2024, VerTele reported that Disney Channel Spain would stop broadcasting on 7 January 2025 as a result of Disney Iberia not reaching new agreements with Net TV to continue operating the channel in the respective country.
-Its content can still be seen through Disney+ and its official YouTube channel.
-Its sister channel Disney Jr. continues to broadcast on pay TV, similar to its Turkish counterpart.
-The channel's final day on air was marked by a nine-hour special featuring several landmark episodes and some series finales, before ceasing broadcasting at midnight on 7 January 2025, after airing the Hannah Montana finale episode "Wherever I Go".
-On DTT, its frequencies were then taken over by Squirrel, similar to their Russian and South Korean counterparts.
-After its closure on linear television, its YouTube channel remains active with a live stream (limited to Spain) which showed selected programs.
+On 27 November 2024, it was announced that Disney Channel Spain would close on 7 January 2025, as Disney Iberia was unable to renew agreements with Net TV to continue operating the channel in the respective country.
+Its content continued to be available in the country through Disney+ and its official YouTube channel.
+Its sister channel Disney Jr. was not affected by the shutdown and continued broadcasting on pay television.
+The channel's final day on air was marked by a nine-hour marathon featuring several landmark episodes and series finales, concluding with the Hannah Montana finale episode "Wherever I Go", before the channel's closure at midnight on 7 January 2025.
+On DTT, it was replaced by Squirrel.
+After its closure on Spanish DTT, its YouTube channel remained active with a live stream (limited to Spain) which showed selected programs.

+Relaunch

+On 5 March 2026, The Walt Disney Company Iberia announced the relaunch of Disney Channel in Spain, which occurred on 1 April 2026.
+It returned to the country as a pay television channel, which replaced the Spanish signal of Disney Jr., whose brand became a morning programming block in Spain.